What is repair.exe?

 In order to stop the repair.exe process from running you either have to uninstall the program associated with the file or if it’s a virus or malware, remove it using a Malware and Virus removal tool.

 Is repair.exe a Virus or Malware?

 As per the information we have the repair.exe is a Virus.
-But a good file might be infected with malware or virus to disguise itself.
+But a good file might be infected with malware or a virus to disguise itself.

 Is repair.exe causing High Disk Usage?

-You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and click on the Disk option at the top to sort and find out the disk usage of repair.exe.
+You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and clicking on the Disk option at the top to sort and find out the disk usage of repair.exe.

 Is repair.exe causing High CPU Usage?